ComradDoge/DogeEU4/README.md

 - Riga province culture changed to baltic_german.
 - Shattered: Kurland and one province changed to baltic_german.
 - Reforming into Livonia decision now also gives some options for country renaming: Terra Mariana/Land of Mary if Christian, Livland if germanic, Zemgale, Semigallia and Latvia.
+- Burgundy/Lotharingia: added the Europa Expanded mission tree as an alternative to the Emperor one (mission tree choice), adapted to the shattered setting.
+Includes the Order of the Golden Fleece mechanic, the Toison d'Or advisor, new estate privileges, diplomatic actions, decisions and events.
+There are some different adaptations for shattered bookmark.
+- Excommunication penalties are now removed by the EE Austria/Castile/Burgundy missions that promise it.
+- Fixed Professional Army reform giving 2.25 army professionalism per recruited general instead of 1.25 (additional 0.25 as the tooltip states).

  <!-- Todo -->
 <br/>